lundegaard/redux-tools/packages/actions/README.md

 # @redux-tools/actions

-An alternative to `redux-actions`, implemented using Ramda.
+An alternative to `redux-actions`, implemented using nanoutils.
 Is is essentially a collection of utility functions for creating [FSA-compliant](https://github.com/redux-utilities/flux-standard-action) action creators and reducers.

 ## Usage